iagofeijoorey/my-university-portfolio/README.md

 ## Description

-This is my portfolio of projects from different subjects of the computer engineering degree at the University of Santiago de Compostela (USC) that I am studying.
+This is my portfolio from different subjects of the computer engineering degree at the University of Santiago de Compostela (USC) that I am studying.
 Programs in this repository are made with different programming languages as C or Java.

 ## Projects